-The holder of any share, upon its presentation to the Company or to any of its duly authorized representatives, is entitled to receive, by way of redemption, approximately his proportionate share of the Company's current net assets or the cash equivalent thereof.
+The holder of any share of the Company, upon its presentation to the Company or to any of its duly authorized representatives, is entitled to receive by way of redemption approximately his proportionate share of the Company's current net assets or the cash equivalent thereof.
 Shares are redeemable at any time at their net assets value less any applicable sales charges and taxes.

-Redeemable Units
+Redeemable units

-Redeemable units refer to units of participation each of which represents an undivided interest in the pool of investments assets earmarked for this type of security issued by a Mutual Fund Company (MFC).
+Redeemable units refer to units of participation each of which represents an undivided interest in the pool of investment assets earmarked for this type of security issued by a Mutual Fund Company (MFC).
 The MFC will buy back the redeemable units upon request of the holder.

-Additional paid-in capital attributable to shareholders amounting to P49,500,000 as at December 31, 2022 and 2021 pertains to excess payments over par value from shareholders.
+Additional paid-in capital attributable to shareholders amounting to P49,500,000 as at December 31, 2022 and 2021 pertains to excess payments over par value from investors.
 However, no corresponding additional paid-in capital is recognized upon issuance of units as these are issued at no par value.

-12. NET ASSET VALUE PER SHARE / PER UNIT
+13. NET ASSET VALUE PER SHARE / PER UNIT

-NAVPS and NAVPU are computed as follows:
+NAVPS/NAVPU is computed as follows: